Artax01/qr-gen.xyz/README.md

 ## Contribution

-This website was developed by SneaKxyz.
+This website was developed by Artax01.

 This website uses a file called "qrcode.js" which comes from this github : https://github.com/davidshimjs/qrcodejs